Posted by Kevin Vaughan on Mon, Mar 25, 2019 @ 02:54 PM

 • Will the document be handled excessively?

-If any of these are a factor, then an entry-level wide-format plotter might not cut it.
+If any of these are a factor, an entry-level wide-format plotter might not cut it.
 When you think about the durability of a printed map, the first thing to address is the print media itself.

-Don’t forget the ink
+Don’t forget the ink.

 GIS printing key points to remember: